 • How to best support the project (based on norms, evidence-based practices, and current research)

 There are thus times when the professional is required to withdraw from a project due to conflicts of interest or inability to support a project further (resources, KSA’s, or value congruence, etc.).
-This professional practice, despite being supported by the individual’s professional ethics, can be a source of conflict for company’s who wish to pursue a project/strategy that is in-congruent with the professional’s ethics.
+This professional practice is supported by the individual’s professional ethics.
+However, it can be a source of conflict for companies.
+They may wish to pursue a project or strategy that is incongruent with the professional’s ethics.

-Making one’s professional ethics and standards clear at the beginning of project negotiations can help avoid some of these awkward moments as well as structure the process used to resolve them.
+Making one’s professional ethics and standards clear at the beginning of project negotiations can help.
+This clarity can avoid some of these awkward moments.
+It also structures the process used to resolve them.

-Professional ethics also help establish expectations regarding what standards will be used, how relationships will be managed, conflicts will be resolved, and priorities will be evaluated.
-These norms also help to evaluate priorities, resolve conflicts, and sustain goal focus and alignment as the environment, resources, and performance momentum change.
+Professional ethics establish expectations about standards.
+They guide how relationships will be managed.
+Conflicts are resolved and priorities evaluated.
+These norms also help to evaluate priorities.
+They resolve conflicts and sustain goal focus and alignment.
+This is important as the environment, resources, and performance momentum change.

 INNOVATE VANCOUVER’S PROFESSIONAL CODE OF CONDUCT